Getting Started

 Library databases are online collections of information, organized for research.
 Databases contain articles, eBooks, images, maps, primary sources and more.
 If you don’t have a library card, register online for immediate access to these resources.
 The following recommended databases are available on our Research and Teen Social Studies pages.

-History Reference Center (Ebsco)
+History Reference Source (Ebsco)

 Explora High School (Ebsco)

-Look up topic overviews, magazine and academic journal articles, facts and primary sources for research papers, class projects or homework.
+Look up topic overviews, encyclopedia, magazine and academic journal articles, facts and primary sources for research papers, class projects or homework.
 Get information from trustworthy sources that you can cite in your papers.
 Designed with students and educators in mind.

 Black Historical Newspapers (ProQuest)